IMOaswell/A/README.md

 This is repo A.

-Testing subfolder-sync.

-a test repo for syncing repositories
+a test repo for [repo-missile](https://github.com/IMOitself/repo-missile)